 Rutgers Phi Sigma Iota Merit Scholarship

-This scholarship is to be awarded to undergraduate members of Phi Sigma Iota based on merit (overall cumulative average, average in foreign languages taken at Rutgers, and level of study achieved).
-For more information please visit the Phi Sigma Iota website.
+This scholarship is to be awarded to Phi Sigma Iota undergraduate members based on merit (overall cumulative average, average in foreign languages taken at Rutgers, and level of study achieved).
+For more information, please visit the Phi Sigma Iota website.

 Rutgers Study in Israel: Jewish Studies Majors/Minor

 The Department of Jewish Studies offers scholarships to Jewish studies majors and minors who wish to study abroad at an accredited Israeli university.
 For more information on criteria or how to apply, visit the Study in Israel website.

 Offers grants for graduates and professionals studying an Asian language at an advanced level.
 The application typically opens in July and closes in December.
 For more information please visit here.